-- Set Lists - Record your boxed Sets and Rebrickable will automatically know what Parts you own from the Set Inventories.
+- Set Lists - (Beginner users) Record your boxed Sets and Rebrickable will automatically know what Parts you own from the Set Inventories.

-- Part Lists - Record your individual loose LEGO Parts - more effort but more flexibility.
+- Part Lists - (Advanced users) Record your individual loose LEGO Parts - more effort but more flexibility.

 You can use just one method or a combination of both.
 You can change your mind later by moving LEGO parts from one to the other by parting-out/combining parts if you need to.